Ira-bits/DAA-Assignment-2/ANALYSIS.md

 ## Memory usage analysis:

-We have optimized the algorithm to use lesser memory.
+We have optimized the algorithm to use less memory.
-Formally, the algorithm requires that you store all the errors for every iteration but we don't do that
+Formally, the algorithm stores the errors for every iteration but that is actually not necessary.
 As evident from the plot below, the memory required by the algorithm is linear w.r.t. the number of points.

 ![memory-analysis](../memory.png)